foundriesio/docs/source/tutorials/compose-app/compose-app-docker-compose-apps.rst

 The combination of a top-level directory containing ``docker-compose.yml`` will end-up in a Docker Compose App.

 The ``docker-compose.yml`` file specifies one or more containers to run and their configurations.
+In addition, the Compose App directory can contain complementary files, such as configuration files, volume data, scripts, etc.
+The overall maximum allowed size of the Compose App directory is 1 GB.

 Foundries.io Hub as Source
 --------------------------